Visualize with QuickSight

 - Select track_name

-- Right above the visualization you will see Field wells : Rows - device_id and Columns - track_name (Make sure your Field wells display correctly)
+- Right above the visualization, you will see Field wells: Rows - device_id and Columns - track_name (Make sure your Field wells are displayed correctly).

 -

-In this step we will create 1 more visualizations showing which artirst is the most popular.
+- In this step, we will create another visualization to show which artist is the most popular.

 -